 EV100 is a global initiative launched by the Climate Group that brings together companies committed to the transition to electric vehicles.

 Over half of all new vehicles on the road go into company fleets, so it’s crucial that businesses lead the shift to electric vehicles (EVs) through their investment decisions and influence on millions of staff and customers worldwide.

 The initiative provides an opportunity for global leaders to share ideas, demonstrate the growing case for going electric, and engage with governments and stakeholders on how we can collaboratively remove remaining barriers.

 Our commitment as part of this initiative is to integrate EVs into our fleet and support EV uptake within our workforce by providing charging facilities at our premises.
-For our fleet, that means electrifying 2,879 vehicles in the UK and 2,905 vehicles in the US.
-We’ve also made a commitment for 289 charging sites in the UK and to continue adding 2,900 owned-chargers for our internal fleets to the 1,400 points already deployed in our US territories.
+We’ve also made a commitment for 289 charging sites in the UK, and to add a further 2,900 owned-chargers for our internal fleets to the 1,400 points already deployed in our US territories.